jds2501/springboard-capstone/APIs/api-spec.md

  * 403: If the entry is not owned by the authenticated user {error: "Authenticated user does not own entry"}
  * 404: If the entry ID cannot be found
  * 500: Internal error — `{ error: "Internal error occurred" }`

+# API Packages / Tools
+* cors: Will be used for configuring specified frontend domains that are allowed to consume this API with credentials set to true
+* helmet: Will set standard security-related HTTP headers to protect against common web vulnerabilities
+* express-rate-limit: Will limit number of requests per a set time per IP (e.g. 100 requests per 15 min per IP)
+* dotenv: Used for accessing secrets from .env
+* jest & supertest: Used for unit & integration testing of API
+* Insomnia: Used for manual API verification, will include as exported collection
+* express.json: Used to ensure requests are parsed into JSON